hyyan/woo-poly-integration/readme.txt

 == Screenshots ==

-1. Adding and translating products from the same interface you love
+1. Add and translate products from the same interface you love
+2. Products meta is synced , no need to do anything by your own
-2. Orders can capture the user language
+3. Orders uses the customer chosen language
+4. Orders language can be changed
+5. Get reports in specific language and combine reports for all langauges

 == Changelog ==